yuvoonng/tomographer/README.md

 </details>

 <details> <summary> <strong> What should I do if I encounter an issue that is not listed here? </strong> </summary>
-Feel free to join the discussion group and ask your question there.
+Feel free to join the <a href="https://groups.google.com/g/tomographer">discussion group</a> and ask your question there.
 Your question may help other users facing the same issue.
 </details>